smart-city-software-platform/docs/architecture/Architecture.md

 features of a resource, exposing its capabilities, location and other important information.
-* **(C) Resource creation notification:** After registering a new resource, the *Resource Cataloguer* notifies *Data Collector* service if the resource has sensor capabilities.
+* **(C) Resource creation notification:** After registering a new resource, the *Resource Cataloguer* publish an event to the [RabbitMQ message bus](https://www.rabbitmq.com/) which may notify the *Data Collector* service if the resource has sensor capabilities.
 Similarly, the *Actuator Controller* service is notified whenever a new resource has actuator capabilities.
-* **(D) Sending actuation requests to resources**: The *Actuator Controller* services is responsible to intermediate and register the actuation requests to city's resources.
-To send those requests, the *Actuator Controller* uses the REST API provided by the *Resource Adaptor*.
+* **(D) [NOT IMPLEMENTED YET] Sending actuation requests to resources**: The *Actuator Controller* services is responsible to intermediate and register the actuation requests to city's resources.
+To send those requests, the *Actuator Controller* must publish a new actuation event to RabbitMQ, which may notify the *Resource Adaptor* so that it can send the request to the proper device.
-* **(E) Collecting data from resources**: The *Data Collector* services is responsible to pooling *Resource Adaptor* services gathering new data from resources with sensor capabilities. *This architecture is not suitable for various sensors and must be redesigned soon so that it can go asynchronous, event-based and more scalable*.
+* **(E) Collecting data from resources**: Whenever a resource post sensor data to the platform, the *Resource Adaptor* publishes a new event to RabbitMQ.
+Thus, the *Data Collector* services receives receives notifications about posting data events and store the data from resources.
 * **(F) Search for resources based on context data:** The *Resource Discoverer* service provides a high-level API for Smart City applications to query registered city's resources by context data.
 Currently,